 A: In each city we visit, we have carefully selected smaller boutique hotels with a unique cultural and historical charm.
 Some of them are set on the shore of the Mediterranean or a beautiful lake.
 Others are nestled in the ancient district of a biblical city.
-The rooms are and comfortable.
+The rooms are clean and comfortable.
 Phone and internet access are available.
-We eat breakfasts at the hotels, our lunches are along the way, and our dinners are eaten out in local restaurants.
+We eat breakfasts at the hotels, our lunches and dinners are eaten out in local restaurants along the way.

 Q: What is our means of transportation?